codingchili/chili-core/README.md

 # chili-core [![Build Status](https://travis-ci.org/codingchili/chili-core.svg?branch=master)](https://travis-ci.org/codingchili/chili-core) [![](https://jitpack.io/v/codingchili/chili-core.svg)](https://jitpack.io/#codingchili/chili-core)

 The chili core is an opinionated framework for creating microservices with focus on speed of development and time to market.
 It's based on the Vert.x toolkit for maximum power and uses Hazelcast for plug-and-play clustering.
+This project is small with only 22k LOC.

 Find the official documentation [here](https://codingchili.github.io/chili-core/).